piyushkalra002/Portfolio/README.md

 A clean, modern, minimalist developer portfolio website for **Piyush Kalra** — Data Analyst Intern & Hardware Research Engineer.

-Built strictly from Piyush Kalra's resume as the single source of truth.
+Built strictly from my resume as the single source of truth.

 ---